 Training provider should use the Self-Assessment form to review and assess their own training provision against the Standards Specification document.
 The Quality Guidance Manual is available as a reference document to guide you through the process, provide templates for you to use and adapt and give you useful hints and tips.

-Once the framework has been fully implemented in spring 2019 we will commence external assurance visits, using the completed self-assessment forms and the External Quality Assurance Report form.
-These visits will be phased in over time and we will publish more information on the process later this year.
+Once a training provider has completed the self-assessment process and has indicated to us that they are ready, we will conduct an external quality assurance visit, using the completed self-assessment report forms and the QA Visit Report form.
+These visits will be phased in over time and depend on which syllabuses the training provider delivers.

 If you have any questions with regards to the Quality Assurance framework, please contact us on Avsec.email@example.com